Denver Coliseum

 The Denver Coliseum is an indoor arena located in Denver, Colorado.
 The arena was built from 1949 to 1951, where the Denver Pacific Railway broke ground on its Cheyenne line in 1868.

 Opening on November 8, 1951, with a six-day run of Shipstads & Johnson Ice Follies.
 Today, the venue is an integral venue of the National Western Stock Show and hosts a multitude of other events including: commencement ceremonies, rodeos, ice shows, motor shows, circuses, concerts, motivational seminars, dances, exhibits and trade shows.

 Notables include: CHSAA high school volleyball, spirit and basketball playoffs and championships, Disney on Ice, Denver March Pow Wow, Rocky Mountain Percussion Association State Championship Finals, the Mineral, Fossil, Gem, and Jewelry Show, cheerleading & gymnastic competitions and roller derby.

 After the McNichols Sports Arena opened in 1975, the venue continued on as an alternate venue to the larger arena for events requiring less seating or overall space.
-This continues today after the Pepsi Center opened in 1999, and the subsequent demolition of McNichols in 2000.
+This continues today after the Ball Arena opened in 1999, and the subsequent demolition of McNichols in 2000.